 Proper maintenance before summer can help ensure the health and vitality of your palms, allowing them to withstand and thrive in the brutal Houston heat.
-This guide will discuss essential tips and techniques for pre-summer palm tree maintenance, including pruning, trimming, protecting against heat stress, soil and watering recommendations, and more.
+This guide will discuss essential tips and techniques for pre-summer palm tree maintenance, including pruning, trimming, protecting against heat stress, and soil and watering recommendations.
 Read on!

 Before the summer heat sets in, it's crucial to assess the overall health of your palm trees and address any issues that may arise.
-Inspect your palms for signs of disease, pest infestations, and nutrient deficiencies, and take appropriate action to remedy these problems.
+Please look over your palms for signs of disease, pest infestations, and nutrient deficiencies, and take appropriate action to fix these problems.

 Some essential tools for pruning and trimming palm trees include a sharp pair of pruning shears or loppers, a handsaw or chainsaw for larger branches, and a ladder to reach the top.
 Before you begin, please ensure you have the proper safety equipment and protective gear, such as gloves and safety glasses.
 Additionally, you may need fertilizers, soil amendments, and pest control products to keep your palms healthy and thriving throughout the summer months.